manojn0010/Demographic-Modelling-of-Population-Dynamics/README.md

 ---
 ## Description
 This project analyses population growth dynamics through a structured demographic modelling framework.
-It examines the interaction between key demographic drivers- fertility, mortality, and net migration- and structural policy regimes to understand long-run population behavior.
+It examines the interaction between key demographic drivers- fertility, mortality, and net migration- and structural policy regimes to understand long-run population behaviour.

 Using R for data transformation, statistical modelling, and diagnostic validation, the analysis focuses on growth-by-year estimation, regression-based model fitting, and structural interpretation of policy phases.
 The workflow integrates exploratory visualisation, coefficient analysis, and residual diagnostics to assess model validity and demographic inertia across different policy periods.